Interstate 44 in Oklahoma: History

 As part of a project to widen I-235 and US-77 to accommodate the increase amount of traffic, its interchange with I-44/SH-66 was reconstructed from a cloverleaf interchange to a four-level interchange beginning in 2011.
 The project eliminated two cloverleaf ramps, widened the other two cloverleaves, and added two new flyover ramps.
 The four-level interchange was the first of its kind in Oklahoma.
 The project lasted 11 years and was opened on March 3, 2022.
 An additional $16 million is being provided to reconstruct the I-44 to US-77 ramp and provide a direct connection to North Lincoln Boulevard.
 The project is expected to be started in 2023.

 I-44 is also known for being crossed by the 1999 Bridge Creek–Moore tornado on May 3, 1999, during the 1999 Oklahoma tornado outbreak, and by the 2013 Moore tornado on May 20, 2013, during the tornado outbreak of May 18–21, 2013.

 On February 14, 2021, icy conditions caused a multi-vehicle pileup near Oklahoma City.
 Both eastbound and westbound lanes were shut down because of the incident.

-The H. E. Bailey Turnpike section of I-44 was converted to cashless tolling via PlatePay and PikePass in Summer 2022.
+The H. E. Bailey Turnpike section of I-44 was converted to cashless tolling via PlatePay and PikePass in mid-2022.
 This was done to remove the need for toll plazas, which were seen as inefficient and prone to traffic accidents.
-The project, along with a project to rehabilitate the pavement between Lawton to the Oklahoma City metropolitan area, is being done in order to raise the speed limit from 75 mph to 80 mph.
+The project, along with a project to rehabilitate the pavement between Lawton to the Oklahoma City metropolitan area, is being done in order to raise the speed limit from 75 to 80 mph.
+A similar project was done for I-44 between Lawton and Texas state line.

 Interstate 440

 Interstate 440 (I-440) was the designation given to a stretch of Interstate Highway from I-240 to US-66 in Oklahoma City.
 It was a part of the original Grand Boulevard that had been built in compliance with Interstate Highway standards.
 In 1975, the American Association of State Highway and Transportation Officials (AASHTO) approved renumbering I-440 as I-240 to create a single numeric designation for the Oklahoma City loop.
-In 1982, as part of Oklahoma's "Diamond Jubilee", I-44's western terminus was moved from the I-35/I-44 junction near Edmond, Oklahoma, to the Texas–Oklahoma state line via the Belle Isle Freeway (part of the recently designated I-240 connecting the former I-440 with I-35); I-240, the H. E. Bailey Turnpike; and the turnpike connector road on the eastern edge of Lawton, Oklahoma.
+In 1982, as part of Oklahoma's "Diamond Jubilee", I-44's western terminus was moved from the I-35/I-44 junction near Edmond, to the Texas state line via the Belle Isle Freeway (part of the recently designated I-240 connecting the former I-440 with I-35); I-240, the H. E. Bailey Turnpike; and the turnpike connector road on the eastern edge of Lawton.